DeFiCh/ain/doc/setup-nodes-docker.md

 ### Image details

-- This image contains the main distribution package as downloaded, with the main binaries - `bitcoind`, `defi-cli` and `bitcoin-tx`.
+- This image contains the main distribution package as downloaded, with the main binaries - `bitcoind`, `bitcoin-cli` and `bitcoin-tx`.
 - The package is at `/app`.
 - All the binaries from the package are also in the `PATH` for convenience.
 - Process run unprivileged inside the container as user `defi` and group `defi`
 - Data volume is at `/data`, (The default data dir `/home/defi/.defi` is symlinked to it). `/data` is used for convenience to change volumes with docker.
-(For instance `docker run -it -v "defi-data:/data" defi/defichain`)
+(For instance `docker run -it -v "bitcoin-data:/data" defi/defichain`)
 - Default conf, if found is picked up from `/data/defi.conf`
 - Use `docker logs` for default logging from stdout
-- For custom commands, just use `bitcoind`/`defi-cli` similar to how `bitcoind`/`bitcoin-cli` works.
+- For custom commands, just use `bitcoind`/`bitcoin-cli` similar to how `bitcoind`/`bitcoin-cli` works.

 #### Default ports